BartTh/pancreasread/User_readme.md

 4. Connect to the virtual machine by clicking SSH
 5. When the command line interface appears (linux) type the following:
   > screen
-  - press spacebar to clear the screen help
+6. press spacebar to clear the screen help
-  > cd flask_app
+  > cd flask_app;
   > gunicorn -t 400 hello:app
 6. Navigate to the external IP address by clicking the address left of SSH mentioned in step 4
 7. Upload a scan that has been converted to the .nii.gz format